 Upcoming Speaker Night Events

-Ghost Towns of Nevada County
+Nevada County Courthouse

-When: Thursday, October 17th at 7:00 PM.
+When: Thursday, February 20th, 2025 at 7:00 PM.

 Where: The Sierra Presbyterian Church located at 175 Ridge Road, Nevada City.

 Admission: FREE and open to the public, this event lasts one hour.
 Free refreshments offered after the presentation.
-For more information, call or text Daniel Ketcham at (530) 477-8056.
+For more information, call or text Daniel Ketcham at (530) 477-8056

 Coming Events in 2025